Governance

 About Steven

 Professor Steven Spier is Vice-Chancellor of Kingston University.
 An accomplished academic and leading advocate of the skills for innovation needed to drive economic growth, he originally joined Kingston University in 2012 as Dean of Kingston School of Art.
-Through his leadership, he enhanced the School's prominence as one of the top global providers of design and art education.
+Through his leadership, he enhanced its prominence as one of the top global providers of design and art education.

 Acclaimed as an expert in contemporary Swiss architecture, Steven’s published works include Swiss Made, named one of the books of the year by the Architects' Journal in 2003.
 Also a specialist in ballet choreography as a form of spatial organisation, he edited the first English-language book on renowned choreographer William Forsythe, William Forsythe and the Practice of Choreography.
 It Starts from Any Point.

-A driving force in Kingston University's Future Skills campaign, Steven is held in high regard for his ground-breaking work championing the need for government, business and educators to work together to ensure graduates are equipped with the skills for innovation needed to invigorate the national economy.
+A driving force in Kingston University’s Future Skills campaign, he is held in high regard for his ground-breaking work championing the need for government, business and educators to work together to ensure graduates are equipped with the skills for innovation needed to invigorate the national economy.

 Born in Montreal and raised in the United States, Steven holds a degree in philosophy from Haverford College, Philadelphia, and completed postgraduate studies at the Southern California Institute of Architecture.